PaulLeCam/react-leaflet/README.md

 ## Getting started

+If you are not familiar with Leaflet, make sure you read its [quick start guide](http://leafletjs.com/examples/quick-start.html) first.
+You will need to add its CSS to your page to render the components properly.

 All components are React wrappers for Leaflet elements and layers, they need a map instance and therefore must be included in a top-level `<Map>` component.

 **Leaflet example**